-§ 49-1-1(a), a circuit court must endeavor to secure for a child who has been removed from his or her family a permanent placement with the level of custody, care, commitment, nurturing and discipline that is consistent with the child's best interests.
-We find that adoption, with its corresponding rights and duties, is the permanent out-of-home placement option which is most "consistent with the child's best interests."
-W. Va.
-Code § 49-1-1(a).
+In order to effectuate the legislative intent expressed in W. Va.
+Code § 49-1-1(a), a circuit court must endeavor to secure for a child who has been removed from his or her family a permanent placement with the level of custody, care, commitment, nurturing and discipline that is consistent with the child's best interests.
+W e find that adoption, with its corresponding rights and duties , is the permanent out-of-home placement option which is most "consistent with the child's best interests."
+See footnote 17W.
+Va.
+Code § 49-1-1(a) .
 Only through adoption can a child who has been removed from his or her parents achieve a legal and economic status "on a par with natural children."
 Wheeling Dollar Sav. & Trust Co. v.
-Hanes, 160 W.Va.
-711, 716, 237 S.E.2d
+Hanes , 160 W.Va.
+711, 716, 237 S.E.2d 499, 502 (1977).